English

 Term 3 | Expeditions and Escapades Big Question: Why is travel important and how does this link to our understanding of our place in the world? |

-Year 8 ends with a wonderful plethora of texts from around the world!
-Students will study Life of Pi with a focus on the way writers use language to create descriptions of the world around them and evaluate the impact of using imagery.
-The study of this text is interleaved with travel writing texts from Bill Bryson and other writers as well as looking at 19th Century explorers and addressing the prejudices some people face around the world.
-This scheme builds onto the last Year 7 scheme focussing on the local and community where this scheme takes students on a journey beyond their local area and why it is important to learn about the world beyond Yorkshire.
-Students continue to build on reading skills and will write a piece of travel writing about somewhere they have visited (near or far) and then work on creating their own adventure story. |
+Year 8 ends with a wonderful plethora of texts from around the world.
+This scheme is interleaved with fiction extracts and travel writing texts, as well as looking at 19th Century explorers and addressing the prejudices some people face around the world.
+Students continue to build on their reading skills, and they will write a piece of travel writing about somewhere they have visited (near or far) and then work on creating their own adventure story. |

 Year 9